theintern/intern/docs/writing_tests.md

 Intern’s built-in interfaces, such as the object interface.
 Another possibility is to register tests or suites directly on the Intern executor.

-Interfaces may be accessed using the `getInterface('xyz')` method, or by importing an interface directly if a module loader is in use.
+Interfaces may be accessed using the `getPlugin('interface.xyz')` method, or by importing an interface directly if a module loader is in use.
 Note that since interfaces are independent from the rest of the testing system, multiple interfaces may be used at the same time (e.g., some suites could be written with